rowanmanning/jekyll-lift-off/README.md

 ------------

 Jekyll Lift-Off exposes a few custom front-matter variables:

+**author.name:** The name of the author of the post.
+If not set, the site's default author name will be used.

+**author.url:** The web address of the author of the post.
+If not set, the site's default author URL will be used.

 **lastmod:** The last modified date of a page or post.
 This is used to indicate when content was last updated in the sitemap and ATOM feed.